easafe/purescript-flame/docs/events.md

       update :: model -> message -> Tuple model (Array (Aff (Maybe message))) }
 ```
-This is the default strategy to run a flame application.
+This is the default strategy to run a Flame application.
 For every entry in the array, the effect is performed and `update` is called again with the resulting `message`.
 Consider an application to roll dices
 ```haskell
 type Model = Maybe Int